The Politics of Autonomy in Latin America: Reception

 The Politics of Autonomy is described by Adam Fishwick as a "truly significant contribution not just to academic thinking on the subject of autonomy, but to the potential of making it – of operationalizing it – in practice".
 Ryan A. Knight called it "a much-needed alimentation for the radical imagination".
 David Bailey called it "a major contribution to minor Marxism".
 In the journal Radical Philosophy, Jeff Webber praised the book's "genuinely novel arguments that adjust our horizons from 'autonomy and the state' to the prefigurative potential of social movements in a Blochian frame of hope".
 However, he questioned Dinerstein's insistence that such movements are inherently suspicious of the state and "reject state power in principle", suggesting that her position "flattens out the region's much more complex concrete history... and is difficult to sustain empirically".

-In 2016, Belgian artist collective Victoria Deluxe and twelve other organizations from the cultural sector, academia, the media, and civil society in Belgium develOrganising int European research project, The Art of Organizing Hope (TAOH), named after the subtitle of the book, which they directly cite as their inspiration.
+In 2016, Belgian artist collective Victoria Deluxe and twelve other organizations from the cultural sector, academia, the media, and civil society in Belgium developed a European research project, The Art of Organizing Hope (TAOH), named after the subtitle of the book, which they directly cite as their inspiration.
 Their stated goal was "to find and discover ideas, collaborations, practices, and structures around Europe that might foster a different societal order".
 The culmination of the project was a four-day New Narratives for Europe summit held in multiple venues in Ghent, Belgium, 8-11 November, 2018.

 In 2018, the Center for the Study of Rural Development (CEDER), an educational NGO in Zautla-Ixtacamaxtitlán, Puebla, Mexico, ran a summer school around the idea of Art of Organizing Hope for 70 MSc students and local leaders.